Im5tu/im5tu.github.io/content/article/2023-05-08-dotnet-decorator-pattern.md

 There are two different ways of implementing the decorator pattern.
 Like [the singleton design pattern](/article/2023/05/using-the-singleton-design-pattern-in-.net/), we can construct the pattern manually or with dependency injection.
 We'll take a look at both, starting with manual creation:

 1. Define the Component interface or abstract class.
 This is the base object or interface that you want to modify.
-It defines the basic behavior or features of the object:
+It defines the basic behaviour or features of the object:

 ```csharp
 public interface IComponent